-Independent Surrogacy (a.k.a Private Surrogacy) is when an Intended Parent enters into a surrogacy agreement without the aid of an agent.
-Independent Surrogacy is much less expensive than an Agency Program because the parents perform all the tasks themselves.
-“Indy” surrogacy can be a challenge, but there are low-cost alternatives that have the benefits of both.
+Independent Surrogacy (a.k.a Private Surrogacy) is when Intended Parents enter into a surrogacy agreement without the aid of an agent.
+Independent Surrogacy is less expensive than an agency program because the parents perform all the tasks themselves.
+“Indy” surrogacy can be a challenge, but low-cost support services and resources can simplify the process.

 Inside this Article:

 - Independent Surrogacy Task List

 - The complete surrogacy process

 - Surrogacy options worldwide